 The mission of the Urasenke Midorikai Alumni Association is to provide an organization whereby former Midorikai students can maintain contact with and support each other in our continued study and practice in the Way of Tea, and to strive to uphold the timeless principles of Urasenke in the 21st century.
+Non Midorikai students are encouraged to join as friends of UMAA.

 Membership in the Association is voluntary.
 An Urasenke Midorikai Alumni Association member is defined as: